Trnava: After 1918

 After the creation of Czechoslovakia in 1918, Trnava was one of the most industrialized towns of the country.
 During World War II, Trnava was occupied on 1 April 1945 by troops of the Soviet 2nd Ukrainian Front.

 In 1977, by a decision of Pope Paul VI, Trnava became the see of a separate Slovak archbishopric (although the seat moved to Bratislava in 2008, the city still remains a seat of its own archbishopric).
 With the establishment of this archbishopric, Slovakia became independent of Hungary also in terms of church administration for the first time in centuries.

 After the establishment of Slovakia (1993), Trnava became the capital of the newly created Trnava Region in 1996.

 Geography

-Trnava lies at an altitude of 146 m above sea level and covers an area of 71.535 km2.
 It is located in the Danubian Lowland on the Trnávka river, around 45 km north-east of Bratislava, 50 km west of Nitra and around 70 km from the Czech border.
 The closest mountain ranges are the Little Carpathians to the west and the Považský Inovec to the north-east of the city.